Client: Pathé Theatres BV

 Interior design: Naço Architectures

 Photographer: Egbert de Boer

-In consultation with developer Multi and the municipality, we made a design for the urban integration of the cinema in this area.
+The buildings on Katwolderplein form a transition between the low-rise of the neighbourhood and the large-scale downtown architecture.
+In consultation with developer Multi and the municipality, EUP design created a design for the urban integration of the cinema within this area.

 Along with the car park, the cinema forms an urban mass that connects with the buildings on Katerdijk and Pannekoekdijk on the one hand, and with those on the square on the other.
 In a sense, the interior spaces of the cinema and the garage blend together, creating an increasingly transparent block towards the city centre.
 Two auditoriums are particularly eye-catching, being located half inside and half outside the building.